nimwegenLab/MiM_NikonTi/Docs/NikonTi_setup_description.md

 ## 20151214 (Thomas)
 - Upgraded Hamamatsu DCAM API to 15.12.4823 (fix the water / air cooling display in DCAM config)

+## 20160108 (Thomas & Guillaume)
+- new `System` property in MM (set arduino and camera cooling; better than using MMstartup.bsh)
+- connected new computer
+    - SpectraX connected to serial port (COM1) instead of using a USB adapter
+    - Updated Nemesys software to last version
+    - renamed Arduino serial adapter to `ArduinoDIA`, verbose mode disabled
+- connected a second arduino (`Arduino SpectraX`) to test the stability before iplementing SpectraX TTL control via arduino
+- tested streaming acquisiiton to RAID: 1000 frames at 25fps in 30sec (ca. 7gb in total)

 ## To do